malfattti/garden/Nation-state, transnationalism, and language.md

 	- it is important to keep in mind that transnationalism as a label cannot account for/distinguish all the different kinds of migrants and migran trajectories.
 		-  It is important to keep these in mind to understand how nation-state ideologies affect different migrants differently
 	- a focus on social class can be useful
-	- linguistics has been focused on the discursive construction of identity, which has left aside the material conditions in which an identity emerges, particularly in the wa
+	- linguistics has been focused on the discursive construction of identity, which has left aside the material conditions in which an identity emerges, particularly in the way social classes and inequality interact in capitalism